jbao8899/DLH-Project/readme.md

 Display Notebook.ipynb contains information needed about our replication study as a whole, discussion about our results, and many visualizations.
 It requires the JSONs created by notebook_for_cnns.ipynb to run (which we included in the repository).
+It can be considered our submission for the Notebook Bonus.

 Presentation.pptx contains the slides used for our presentation.